SpencerDawkins/rtp-quic-sdp/draft-dawkins-rtp-quic-sdp.md

 informative:

   I-D.ietf-avtcore-rtp-vvc:
+  I-D.hurst-quic-rtp-tunnelling:
   RFC4145:

 --- abstract

-This document describes two new SDP "proto" attribute values, "QUIC/RTP/AVPF", and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.
+This document describes two new SDP "proto" attribute values, "QUIC" and "QUIC/RTP/AVPF", and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.

 --- middle

 # Introduction {#intro}

-This document describes a new SDP "proto" attribute value, "QUIC/RTP/AVPF", and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.
+This document describes two new SDP "proto" attribute values, "QUIC" and "QUIC/RTP/AVPF", and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.

-This would be necessary for the use of QUIC as an underlying transport protocol for RTP, in addition to
+These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications that commonly use SDP as a session signaling protocol to set up RTP connections with UDP as its underlying transport protocol, such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}).

 ## Notes for Readers {#readernotes}